Mouchette.org: Criticism and controversy

-With its taboo subject matter, Mouchette.org has "provoked heated reaction" in the art community.
-An interactive forum allowed participants to state why they hate Mouchette.
+An online quiz comparing the "Neo-Mouchette" to the movie angered Bresson's widow, so she threatened a lawsuit against the artist behind the project.
+The quiz was later taken down after that incident.
+It is currently available and is hosted by other websites as a protest against abusive copyright laws.

 In an early version of Mouchette.org, a quiz compared web persona Mouchette and the lead character in Bresson's film Mouchette.
 Images taken from the film were used in this quiz.
 In 2002, the Bresson estate threatened legal action against the Mouchette.org author.
 Subsequently, the French Society of Dramatic Authors and Composers banned the content.

-According to academic Toni Sant from Salford University, "this copyright issue raises the question of ownership over fictional identities...and raises issues of originality and ownership."
-Nevertheless, the censorship case increased interest in the Mouchette.org project.

-After the quiz was removed from Mouchette.org, other websites hosted copies as a protest.
-The quiz source code distributor blamed the heirs for censoring the work that was a de facto homage to Bresson's movie.

-In 2017, the original quiz was restored.